forest-snow/CMSC828L/Problem Set 2/README.md

-# Using keras, write seperate neural networks that:
+# Using keras, write seperate neural networks that

 * Classify the data shown in the MNIST data